Procurement Lifecycle

 Accounts Payable (AP) processes the invoice for payment, working with Procurement Services to resolve match exceptions due to missing receipts, lack of funds on a PO, or a missing PO.
 This includes processing MPREQs approved in (2) above.
 If there is lack of clarity with respect to what PO line an invoice/invoice line should be charged, AP will reference the receipts and engage in a discussion with the Requesting Department and Procurement Services.

-Procurement Services and the Unit Financial Management Team approve invoices created from MPREQs.
+Financial Management Team approves invoices created from MPREQs.

 Turnaround for entry and, if required, approval of invoices is 2-3 business days, assuming that a PO has been issued, has a sufficient uninvoiced balance, and receipts have been created.
 AP prioritizes invoices for processing by due date, invoice date, and date of receipt.

 Accounts Payable (AP) issues payment to the supplier by the due date listed on the invoice if the invoice was delivered earlier than five (5) business days in advance of the due date, or within 5 business days of delivery of the invoice to po-invoices@georgetown.edu.
-AP issues ACH, wire, and domestic paper check payments without special processing payments on a daily basis.
-International or special processing paper check payments, generated on site for pickup or FedEx delivery, are issued once per week, on Thursdays.
+AP issues ACH, domestic or international wire, and domestic paper check payments without special processing on a daily basis.
+Special processing paper check payments, generated on site for pickup or FedEx delivery, are issued once per week, on Thursdays.

 AP also resolves any issues with payment, reissuing payment if required due to lost/missing check or undelivered ACH/Wire.
 Payment reissue requests are reviewed weekly.
 Details on the process are available at: https://ocfo.georgetown.edu/expense-management/accounts-payable/ >> Payment Reissue Requests.